Let me share with you my ethical bedroom inspiration, in case you have decorating on your mind too.

 impatiently patiently waiting on our local council to approve our building works I’m been imagining what our bedroom might look like when all the work is done and dusted.

-I may have said this a hundred times before, but currently our bedroom sports a large hole in the wall, a cupboard door is off it’s hinges, and there’s a dingy blue threadbare carpet.
-Needless to say it’s not my favourite room in the house, so I can’t wait until we can put our mark on the place.
+I may have said this a hundred times before, but currently our bedroom sports a large hole in the wall.
+A cupboard door is off it’s hinges, and there’s a dingy blue threadbare carpet.
+Needless to say, it’s not my favourite room in the house.
+I seriously cannot wait until we can put our mark on the place.

+Whilst we’re waiting for the council, I’ve been planning what our bedroom might look like.
 Here’s what ethical bedroom furnishings have caught my eye:

-An Ercol bed – I’m after a secondhand one of these, Gumtree gods be kind, you hear!
+An Ercol bed.
+I’m after a secondhand one of these.
+Gumtree gods be kind, you hear!

-I found some lovely baskets for storage from The Future Kept – because can you ever have enough storage?
+I found some lovely baskets for storage from The Future Kept, because can you ever have enough storage?
 These ones are ethically made and available via the ever lovely Future Kept.

 As an update to that post, we finally bought a new mattress at the start of this year, and said adios to my ancient mattress.
-We didn’t buy the one in the post in the end – one of my friends emigrated to Australia so we bought the mattress from her guest room off of her.
+We didn’t buy the one in the post in the end.
+One of my friends emigrated to Australia so we bought the mattress from her guest room off of her.
 Whilst we were really sad to see our friend leave for the other side of the world, we now have a rather lovely pillow top mattress and we have never slept on anything so luxurious in our lives.
 Swings and roundabouts indeed.

 I hope my ethical bedroom inspiration has given you some thoughts for your own space too!